Yannick Brugger

-Yannick Brugger (born 27 January 2001) is a German professional footballer who plays as a centre-back.
+Yannick Brugger (born 27 January 2001) is a German professional footballer who most recently played as a centre-back for TSG Balingen.

 Career

 Brugger is a youth product of the academies of 1860 Munich, Bayern Munich and Eintracht Frankfurt.
 He was promoted to Eintracht Frankfurt's senior team for the 2020–21 season where he made one bench appearance, before leaving when his contract expired on 30 June 2021.
 He transferred to the Austrian club Admira Wacker on 5 July 2021.
 He made his professional debut with Admira Wacker in a 3–0 Austrian Football Bundesliga loss to Wolfsberger AC on 21 August 2021.